actions/importer-labs/jenkins/4-custom-transformers.md

 ## Custom transformers for a known step

-We can also override Valet's default behavior.
-In this scenario, we may not desire to use the third-party action for publishing junit test results that is used by default.
-Again, we will need to answer the following questions before writing a custom transformer:
+You can also override Valet's default behavior.
+In this scenario, you may not want to use the third-party action for publishing junit test results that is used by default.
+Again, answer the following questions before writing a custom transformer:

 1. What is the "identifier" of the step to customize?
     - __junit__

 2. What is the desired Actions syntax to use instead?
-    - After some research, we have determined that uploading test results as an artifact will be suitable:
+    - After some research, you have determined that uploading test results as an artifact will be suitable:

       ```yaml
       - uses: actions/upload-artifact@v3